zephir-lang/zephir/README.md

 This license allows for academics, for-profit software developers, volunteers and enthusiasts alike to collaborate together to make a better software for everyone.

-Donate to the project and allowing us to invest more time and resources to the project, ensuring it will be ready sooner and with loads of features.
+Donate allowing us to invest more time and resources to the project, ensuring it will be ready sooner and with loads of features.

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8N7LHE5QH376N)

 Current Build Status
 --------------------
 Zephir is built under Travis CI service.
 Every commit pushed to this repository will queue a build into the continuous integration service and will run all PHPUnit tests to ensure that everything is going well and the project is stable.
 The current build status is:

 [![Build Status](https://secure.travis-ci.org/phalcon/zephir.png?branch=master)](http://travis-ci.org/phalcon/zephir)